logan4179/pkg_NamruUtilitySuite/Version Displayer/readme.txt

 ----[The Changelog File]----
 * The changelog file should be a simple .txt file.
-* For each entry, it should have the following format:
+* For each entry, assuming "Version" is the version separator string you set, it should have the following format:
 Version
 0.01
 1/31/2025